kurankat/kis2kml/README.md

 # kis2kml

+**This repository is now archived**.
+I am in the process of migrating away from GitHub altogether.

 A python script to parse wireless networks into a sqlite3 database 'wireless.db' and query this database to generate Google Earth KML files.